AlainManeville/z-OS-LPARDesign/README.md

 # z-OS-LPARDesign
-LPARDesign Tool - Helps in configuring your CPC for PR/SM and HiperDispatch The LPAR Design tool assists you in planning the LPAR layout of your Central Processor Complexes.
+LPARDesign Tool - Helps in configuring your CPC for PR/SM and HiperDispatch - Now support z15!
+The LPAR Design tool assists you in planning the LPAR layout of your Central Processor Complexes.
 The tool allows you to specify all partitions, the number of logical processors and their weights.
 If you run your system in Hiperdispatch mode it also assist you in displaying the number of high, medium and low processors as a result of your definition.
 This will help